fabianosan/HomeAssistantAssistAWS/README.md

 ## Installation

 For instructions how to set this skill up refer to the [installation](doc/en/INSTALLATION.md) or [update](doc/en/UPDATE.md) page.

+## How to use

+- Say `Alexa, open home smart` (or your defined skill invoication name):
+    - Turn on the kitchen lights.
+    - Open home assistant.

+- Or say `Alexa, ask smart home to turn on kitchen lights` or `Alexa, ask smart home to open home assistant`:

 ## Supported languages